Skip to main content

 • plan: : View the execution plan of the selected SQL statement.

-• time: : View the command execution history of the target data source.
+• sqlhistory: : View the command execution history of the target data source.
 You can choose to filter out the execution history of a certain time period or search the execution history by keywords (command itself, database name, error message).

 • setting02: